Neural Concatenative Singing Voice Conversion: Rethinking Concatenation-Based Approach for One-Shot Singing Voice Conversion: Experiment Results

 \subsection{Duration Study}

-Since the SSL features of the generated singing audio are derived exclusively from the matching pool extracted from reference audio, the phonemic richness within the reference audio significantly affects the quality of the singing audio.
+Since the SSL features are exclusively derived from the matching pool extracted from reference audio, the phonemic richness within the reference audio significantly affects the quality of the singing audio.
 To assess the impact of reference audio duration on conversion quality, we conduct tests using singing audio of varying lengths from the OpenSinger dataset.
-Evaluators are tasked with rating the converted audio across three dimensions: intelligibility, singing naturalness and timbre similarity.
+Evaluators rated the converted audio based on intelligibility, singing naturalness, and timbre similarity.
 As depicted in Fig.\ref{fig: duration_study}, in extreme cases, e.g. 5 seconds of reference audio, the synthesizer struggles to generate higher-quality singing audio due to the limited phonemes coverage.
 However, as the duration of reference audio reaches 1 minute, all singing audio exhibits good intelligibility and naturalness.
 Further extending reference audio duration yields diminishing improvements in audio quality, as much of the phonemic content is already captured.
-To support this observation, we conduct a statistical analysis on the number of unique phones/biphones in reference audios of varying durations.
-Experimental results are presented in Table.\ref{tab:duration_study}, which confirms that the increase in duration has a diminishing impact on the number of phonemes covered.
-As the converted audio relies entirely on features of the reference audio, the impact of reference audio duration on timbre similarity is relatively modest.
-This reaffirms the suitability of concatenative-based conversion methods for any-to-any conversion tasks.
+Statistical analysis on the number of unique phones/biphones in reference audios of varying durations supports this observation, as presented in Table.\ref{tab:duration_study}.